unitycoder/VegetationStudioProExtensions/README.md

 * Subdivide

-  Adds a new node between the nodes
+  Adds new nodes between the existing nodes

 * Unsubdivide